Zasilkovna/WooCommerce/ai-docs/overview.md

 ## woocommerce: logging and maintenance modules

-packetery-module-log, packetery-module-diagnosticslogger, packetery-module-dashboard and packetery-module-upgrade keep the plugin serviceable.
+woocommerce groups the maintenance of the plugin into four modules: packetery-module-log, packetery-module-diagnosticslogger, packetery-module-dashboard and packetery-module-upgrade.

 | Module | Behaviour | Anchor |
 |---|---|---|